-The objective of this report is to update the information provided in the 41st Statistical Report and document the structure and trends in post-graduate enrolments and graduate degrees awarded in Canada.
-Information is presented on the number enrolled, and the number of degrees granted for Master's and doctoral programs in Canada, in most cases for the years 1992 to 2013.
+The objective of this report is to update the information provided in recent Statistical Reports and document the structure and trends in post-graduate enrolments and graduate degrees awarded in Canada.
+Information is presented on the number enrolled, and the number of degrees granted for Master's and doctoral programs in Canada, in most cases for the years 1992 to 2015.